-Universe of Faith talks to the owner of one of Malta's leading gyms, a man who journeyed from anger to empathy, from bad feelings towards the Catholic Church to a realisation that not all Church people are the same, from poverty to financial stability.
+This is the life-changing story of the owner of one of Malta's leading gyms, a man who journeyed from anger to empathy, from poverty to financial stability, happiness and success.

 "My parents' marriage failed"